openqasm/openqasm/source/language/standard_library.rst

 An implementation is not required to supply a literal ``stdgates.inc`` file to the user.

-An implementation must make all the gates available as if they were defined with ``gate`` statements with contents that match the mathematical descriptions given here, but it is explicitly permissible for implementations to internally treat the ``stdgates.inc`` include as a series of ``defcal`` statements for all qubits used in the program.
+An implementation must make all the gates available as if they were defined with ``gate`` statements with contents that match the mathematical descriptions given here.
+In addition, it is permissible for implementations to also provide implementations of the gates equivalent to a series of ``defcal`` statements for all qubits used in the program.

 API Documentation